AxiaTheDeveloper/AxiaTheDeveloper/README.md

    **Awards**
    Runner up of Game Development Competition Gemastik 2023 and Win the GameXcellence 2023 Technical Excellence Award.

-   This is my first ever big project where I developed it in 1.5 months.
-My first top down 2D game where I also learned how to do cutscenes, lighting, and post-processing in 2D for the first time.
-This is also my first time implementing saving methods using json.

 2. Licht - a 2D platformer puzzle game where if the player died player have to start over from the start of the game.
 3.